Robotic Parotidectomy surgery in Bangalore

 What age group do salivary gland tumors affect the most?

-Salivary cancers can strike people of practically any age, but they become more prevalent as people age.
+Salivary cancers can strike people of practically any age.
+But they become more prevalent as people age.
 Studies have shown that the typical age of people when they are diagnosed is 55.

-The majority of benign (non-cancerous) salivary gland tumors in children do not extend to other tissues.
-There are certain cancerous salivary gland tumors.
 Children’s salivary gland tumors are more frequently malignant than those in adults.
 However, children with salivary gland cancer typically have a good prognosis.

 Conclusion